BLAIRCARSON/Akan-Naming/README.md

 ## Setup and Installation

 - Open terminal (CTRL ALT T) git clone https://github.com/BLAIRCARSON/Akannamingsystem cd portfolio easy-to-understand use atom . or code . to open the clone repo on Atom or VS-code respectively
+- This project is deployed in GitHub.
+You can find the live link at:

 ## Technologies used